 - Visit the the Contrabands and Freedmen's Cemetery Memorial

 - Explore Alexandria's Civil Defenses of Washington by bike

 - Download the Alexandria Civil War iPhone app

-- Experience Mercy Street, the PBS drama set at Mansion House Hospital in Alexandria
+- Watch the 2016-2017 PBS series Mercy Street, set at Mansion House Hospital in Alexandria

-- Emma Green and Frank Stringfellow: Alexandria's Civil War Sweethearts.
-Learn about real Alexandria residents portrayed in the drama "Mercy Street"
+- Learn about real Alexandria residents portrayed in the drama "Mercy Street," Emma Green and Frank Stringfellow: Alexandria's Civil War Sweethearts.

 Alexandria's Civil War History and Archaeology

 - Civil War Crimean Ovens.
 Courtesy Alexandria Archaeology Museum.

 - Civil War Hospitals in Alexandria.
 This resource, compiled by staff and volunteers at the Alexandria Archaeology Museum, includes historical information on Alexandria's Civil War hospitals and rest camps, first-person accounts, historic images, Quartermaster maps, and images of the sites today.